Richmond Rak

-Richmond Ageymang-Rak (born 10 March 1985 in Accra, Ghana) is a Ghanaian-Swiss footballer, who currently plays as midfielder for FC Le Mont in the Swiss Challenge League.
+Richmond Ageymang-Rak (born 10 March 1985) is a Ghanaian-Swiss footballer, who currently plays as midfielder for FC Le Mont in the Swiss Challenge League.
 He holds both a Ghanaian passport and a Swiss passport.

 Career

 Rak signed a 3 1/2-year contract with Neuchâtel Xamax in January 2007.
 In August 2011, he signed with Swiss side FC Le Mont for the 2011–2012 Swiss Challenge League season after his contract with Neuchâtel Xamax had expired and was not renewed.